 World class.
-We stay in tented camps that have actual running water and outdoor showers.
+We stay in tented camps that have actual running water, electricity and outdoor showers.
 When we stay in lodges, there are huge sitting rooms with picture windows to watch the sunsets from.
 Food is second to none with the properties serving excellent cuisine!

 What are the days like on safari?

 Typically you can expect 4-7 hours in a Landcruiser, stopping frequently for photos and to watch the amazing wildlife in their daily routine.
 You will arrive at your tented camp where a welcome drink is usually served, followed by free time in which to freshen up before sundowner drinks and dinner.
 After a sumptuous breakfast at the start of the next day, you start all over again!